 - Recent high-profile data breaches have catapulted cyber security and privacy into the spotlight.
 It's now one of the fastest-growing practices out there.
 Data breaches; a growing push for consumer protection; and regulatory shifts concerning privacy and data sharing have highlighted the need for businesses to have a strong understanding of the law in this area.
 For example, the Federal Communication Commission's (FCC) 2015 ruling on the Telephone Consumer Protection Act increased the scope of liability businesses face, while in Europe the European Court of Justice ruled that national regulators have the power to stop companies transferring EU citizens' data to the US.

-- Class action suits are forming another booming area.
+- Class action lawsuits are another booming area.
 Privacy class actions are increasingly hitting the courts as consumers take on companies whose data breaches exposed personal data.
-More consumers are also bringing suits over inaccurate food and beverage labeling, and securities fraud.
+Other busy areas right now include class actions against inaccurate food and beverage labeling, and securities fraud.
 2016 was also a high watermark for class actions concerning minimum-wage increases across several states, and independent-contractor classification in the 'gig economy'.

 - Contentious IP matters in the healthcare and pharmaceutical space are tipped for an uptick.
 “There's a growing need for litigation services in the biosimilar area,” Evan Chesler of Cravath highlights.
 'What on earth are biosimilars?' we hear you cry: they're basically generic copies of branded bio-pharmaceutical drugs.
 “The legal issues with biosimilars are similar to those which surround the development of generic drugs in the traditional chemical pharma space,” Chesler continues.
 “I think that will be a very big litigation focus in the coming years.”

 - The Trump administration's dismissive view of global warming is being met with legal challenges.
-Environmental nongovernmental organizations (ENGOs) are increasingly fighting new energy developments with regulatory and legal challenges.
+Environmental nongovernmental organizations (ENGOs) are increasingly fighting new energy developments with regulatory and legal weapons.
 Using social media to mobilize support, ENGOs are drumming up considerable funding to enable them to pursue these challenges.